Tanmay41/Book/README.md

           ('Harry Potter Series', 'A beloved fantasy series about a young wizard''s adventures at Hogwarts School of Witchcraft and Wizardry.', 9);
       ```

+5. Update index.js with your own pgAdmin Password in the line 11

 6. Start the application.

     ```shell